oebelus/stackVM/README.md

 string program = "PUSH 5 PUSH 7 CALL <add> PUSH 4 PUSH 8 CALL <sub> HALT </add> ADD RET </sub> SUB RET"
 ```

-The program above is parsed and turned into bytecode before getting executed by the VM;
+The program above is parsed and turned into bytecode before getting executed by the stackVM;

 > It supports: